Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 The eleventh ringing didn’t stop.
 The door creaked somewhere.

-Suddenly, some sharp nails scratched my body, disappeared.
+Suddenly, some sharp nails scratched my body and disappeared.

 I sprang to my feet.
 My goodness!
-I didn’t speak anything funny.
+I didn’t say anything funny.

 It was my wife’s hand, resting on me.